Greg Gutfeld: Personal life

-Gutfeld was raised Roman Catholic and served as an altar boy.
-He describes himself as an "agnostic atheist".

-A fan of hard rock and heavy metal music, Gutfeld has spoken on-air about being a fan of many bands, including Power Trip.
-Gutfeld paid tribute to Power Trip's singer Riley Gale after his death in 2020.

-Gutfeld is also a self-described libertarian.
+Gutfeld grew up Catholic and served as an altar boy.
+He says that he is an agnostic atheist.
+A fan of hard rock and heavy metal music, Gutfeld has spoken on-air about being a fan of many bands including Power Trip.
+He paid tribute to Power Trip's singer Riley Gale after his death in 2020.
+Members of the heavy metal band GWAR have appeared several times on his show.
+Gutfeld is a self-described libertarian.